Set Decorators

 Where do you source furnishings in Turkey?

-Our set decorators work with prop houses serving Istanbul's studios, plus the Grand Bazaar, Çukurcuma antique quarter, and specialist dealers across Ankara, Konya, and Cappadocia.
-Turkey's living craft traditions provide exceptional sourcing for Islamic and Ottoman interiors.
+Here is the breakdown.
+Our set decorators work with prop houses serving Istanbul's studios, plus the Grand Bazaar, Çukurcuma antique quarter, and pro dealers across Ankara, Konya, and Cappadocia.
+Turkey's living craft traditions give top sourcing for Islamic and Ottoman interiors.

 Can you dress sets for Ottoman or historical Turkish productions?

 Yes, our decorators have extensive experience with Byzantine, Seljuk, Ottoman, and early Republican Turkish settings.
-Turkey's thriving historical drama industry means deep expertise and readily available period furnishings and props.
+Turkey's thriving historical drama industry means deep expertise and readily ready period furnishings and props.

 How do you handle productions filming across Turkey?

-We coordinate set decorating logistics across Istanbul, Ankara, Cappadocia, Antalya, and regional locations.
-Our teams manage transport between European and Asian Turkey and maintain continuity across all sets.
+We set up set decorating logistics across Istanbul, Ankara, Cappadocia, Antalya, and regional locations.
+Our teams manage transport between European and Asian Turkey and keep scene matching across all sets.

 What about custom fabrication?